krogk/AgroPi/README.md

 AgroPi is a flexible modular educational tool which allows user to learn how changes in enviroment effect plant's/mushroom's health.
 It is up to the user to decide what actuators fit the enviromental chamber needs best.
 <br />
 <br />
 Website interface enables user to easily display and control the conditions within enviromental chamber in real time.
-The information throughout your grow cycle is saved in a grow log which you can share with other users so they can copy the exact conditions you've specifed with a click of a button.
 In addition AgroPi takes photos of your growth in constant intervals so you can show off your crops.
 <br />
 <br />
-In the near future AgroPi is going to utilize AI driven image pocessing to determine whether your plants are heatlhy and if not specify what might be the issue.
-Future updates will focus on recognizing stages of growth and nutrient defficiencies.

 <div align="center">